TrailsofGold/whitepaper/docs/game_concept/treasures.md

 ### VS mode

-In VS mode,t he treasure value is always the max treasure value.
+In VS mode, the treasure value is always 10% of the max treasure value.